Mobility-Frontiers/sfb-mobility-networks-/README.md

 The project bridges three bodies of literature:

-**1. Stratification and the neighborhood effects debate**
+**1. Stratification, neighborhood effects, and the limits of exposure**
-Since Chetty et al. (2014), we know that place matters for intergenerational mobility.
-Yet the mechanism remains a black box.
-The dominant peer effects hypothesis treats inter-class contacts as qualitatively equivalent — proximity alone is assumed to transmit advantage.
-Our framework challenges this assumption directly.
+Chetty, Jackson et al. (2022a) established — using 21 billion Facebook friendships — that *economic connectedness* (EC), the share of high-SES friends among low-SES individuals, is the single strongest predictor of upward income mobility across U.S. counties, outperforming racial segregation, inequality, and educational outcomes.
+Their companion paper (Chetty et al. 2022b) decomposes the cross-class connection deficit into two components: *exposure* (access to high-SES individuals in shared institutional settings) and *friending bias* (lower rates of cross-class tie formation even conditional on exposure).
+Crucially, they find that **interaction** — not mere proximity — is what drives mobility.

+This leaves a fundamental measurement gap: Facebook captures friendships as a single undifferentiated relational layer, unable to distinguish *where* or *in what institutional context* those ties form.
+A cross-class connection initiated at work is functionally different from one formed at a mall, and neither is equivalent to one forged in an educational or civic setting.
+Our framework addresses this directly: GPS data reveals co-presence in categorized institutional spaces, providing the first instrument capable of measuring the *functional composition* of cross-class interaction at urban scale.

 **2. Multiplex network theory and complex contagion**
 Chandrasekhar, Golub & Jackson (2025) demonstrate that network layers are not functionally interchangeable: their correlation structure shapes diffusion in non-monotonic ways, and specific layers outperform others in predicting behavioral adoption.
 Shi, Airoldi & Christakis (2025) show that what matters is not overlap volume but each layer's contribution to non-redundant contagion pathways (*network torque*).
 Neither paper, however, provides a theoretical account of *why* specific layers are functionally distinct — our concept of **functional non-substitutability** fills that gap.

 **3. Urban sociology and spatial segregation**
-The literature on segregation has documented that individuals of different classes increasingly inhabit separate institutional worlds.
+The literature documents that individuals of different classes increasingly inhabit separate institutional worlds.
 Our contribution is to show that it is the *institutional type* of spatial mixing — not its mere occurrence — that determines whether mobility-enabling resources can flow across class boundaries.
+This reframes Chetty et al.'s exposure component: what matters is not just whether low- and high-SES individuals share institutional spaces, but whether they share *multiple, functionally heterogeneous* ones simultaneously.

 ---